trofima/borshch/packages/components/README.md

 _Borshch - is a Ukrainian soup consisting from a lot of ingredients.
 This lib is a pan of components major ones of which can be used separately and in combination.
 So enjoy._

->**VERY IMPORTANT NOTE**<br>
+>[!CAUTION]
-The project is in ALPHA stage of development, so use it on your own risk (better not:).
+>The project is in ALPHA stage of development, so use it on your own risk (better not:).
 ANYTHING can be changed at any moment!
-Since I have no much time for development and supporting the project so don't expect quick feedback.<br>
+Since I have no much time for development and >supporting the project so don't expect quick feedback.<br>
-Also bundle is not transpiled, so it will work only in modern browsers.
+>Also bundle is not transpiled, so it will work only in modern browsers.

 **For usage examples refer to the [PlaygroundApp](https://github.com/trofima/borshch/tree/main/playground/src/app)**